 In lieu of flowers please donate to either the Redfield First Congregational United Church of Christ Placerville Camp Fund or the First United Methodist Church’s Bus Fund in Aberdeen, SD.

-To send flowers to Louis "Lou" Raymond Ludwig's family, please visit our floral section.
+To send flowers to Louis "Lou" Raymond Ludwig's family, please visit our floral store.

 Aberdeen First United Methodist Church Bus Fund

 Redfield First Congregation United Church of Christ Placerville Camp Fund